spoved-devops/vagrant-k8s/README.md

 # Single-node Kubernetes "Cluster"
 ## Created in Virtualbox by Vagrant
 A Vagranfile that can be used to create a single node Kubernetes cluster in a VirtualBox VM, accessible from your host.
-Based on ```bento/ubuntu-18.04``` box.
+Based on the ```bento/ubuntu-18.04``` box.

 **Note: A static IP on a host-only network is specified in the Vagrantfile due to issues with the box not respecting DHCP IPs**